 Companies don’t have to disclose the ingredients entailed in the products, so it is easier to look for products that do not contain hazardous solutions.
 You want to look for detergents and soaps that have no chlorine, phosphate, or petroleum.
 One thing you should look for is biodegradable items.

 Also, avoid the ones with fragrance on them because this means they have phthalates added to them.
 These are hormone-disrupting plasticizers that are never good for your body.
-Stick with natural fragrances that have essential oils.
+That’s why A One Carpet Cleaning recommends sticking with natural fragrances that have essential oils.